When declining an offer in English, you can use the following expressions:

 When it comes to refusing a request to hang out, the most essential thing to remember is to be truthful.
 If someone offers you to hang out and you do not want to, you may simply respond, “No thank you, I’m planning on staying home tonight,” or something similar.

-How do you respectfully say no?
+How do you refuse dinner?

-How do you say no politely?
+How do you politely decline something?